PRIZES to win! PROMOTIONS

 Format: Hardback

 David Crookes began his career as a journalist in 1994 as a freelance writer for Amstrad Action.
 He has since written and worked for regional newspapers, The Independent, BBC Radio 5 Live, gamesTM, Wireframe, and Retro Gamer, among many others.
 His previous books include Cloud Computing In Easy Steps and Facebook for Beginners In Easy Steps.
 He also curated Videogame Nation, an exhibition celebrating the rise of gaming, which toured the UK.
 Andrew Gillett grew up with early computers such as the ZX Spectrum, and was writing simple programs from the age of five.
 Since then, he's worked on games that have sold millions, including Rollercoaster Tycoon 3, Kinectimals, and Kinect Disneyland Adventures.
 After working in the games industry for 13 years, he is now a computer science/programming tutor and indie developer.
 Liz Upton was an award-winning journalist before becoming one of the co-founders of Raspberry Pi along with her husband Eben.
 She now works as Executive Director of Communications at Raspberry Pi.
 Liz plays the piano, collects and restores old fountain pens, and has an uncanny knack of getting toddlers to consume vegetables.
-Eben Upton is the CEO of Raspberry Pi Ltd., which runs the engineering and trading activities of the Raspberry Pi Foundation.
-He is responsible for the overall software and hardware architecture of the Raspberry Pi device.
+Eben Upton is the CEO of Raspberry Pi Ltd. He is responsible for the overall software and hardware architecture of Raspberry Pi computers and microcontrollers.
 Dan Malone has been involved in the UK games industry for over 30 years and has been writing stories, games, designing characters, and drawing comics for most of his life.
 His work includes design and graphics on games from Speedball 2 and The Chaos Engine (Amiga/Atari ST) to character model design on SSX Blur (Nintendo Wii).
 Sean M. Tracey calls himself a technologist, which is his way of saying he hasn't decided what he wants to do with technology yet - other than everything.
 Sean has spent his career trying to avoid getting 'proper' jobs, and as such has had a hand in making a variety of fun and interesting projects, and every now and then he writes a book about those things too.
 Allister Brimble is a music and sound designer and has created the audio for over 400 video games since the early 1990s.
 During his time in the industry, Allister has worked on almost every format, from the early 8- and 16-bit home computers to hand-held devices and beyond, into today's current consoles, phones, and tablets.

 See Also